 You’d never guess these silky-smooth keto truffles are made with avocado!
 Treat yourself to glorious chocolatey goodness without the carb count.
-Even better, these sugar free truffles are ready to eat in 10 minutes!
+Even better, these dairy free, sugar free truffles are ready to eat in 10 minutes.

-Repeat after me: These truffles DO NOT TASTE OF AVOCADO.
+Repeat after me: These keto truffles DO NOT TASTE OF AVOCADO.

 They taste of silky-smooth, ultra creamy, gently sweet dark chocolate.
 Plus whichever extra flavour you choose to add, from mint to orange to coffee (more ideas at the bottom of the post.)

 How to make silky-smooth keto truffles